 Your job is to take readers on a journey so compelling they can’t help but keep reading to the very end.

 Outliners prefer to map out everything before they start writing.

-Largely a Pantser, I can tell you that “discovering” a new world is a whole lot harder than building it before you get too deep into your writing.
+Though I’m a Pantser, I can tell you that discovering a new world is a whole lot harder than building it before you get too deep into the writing.

-Build your world first, and you can focus on your story.
+Build your world first, then you can better focus on your story.

 However, over-planning can also be a problem.

-If you’re mostly a Pantser, like I am, you may have to spend more time planning than you’re used to.
+If you’re like me, you may have to spend more time planning than you’re used to.

 If you’re an Outliner, draw a line in the sand and start writing as soon as you’re ready, even if you suspect you’ll have more spadework to do as you go.

 Once you’ve determined your genre, paint for your reader a world that transports them, allowing them to see, smell, hear, and touch their surroundings.
 Show them, don’t tell them.